João de Deus (footballer)

 João Carlos Pires de Deus (born 6 November 1976) is a Portuguese retired footballer who played as a left back, and a manager.
-He is currently assistant manager Saudi Pro League club of Al-Nassr.
+He is currently assistant manager of Portugal National football team.

 Having played no higher than the second tier, he began managing at age 31 with the Cape Verde national team.
 He led Gil Vicente and Nacional in the Primeira Liga and was assistant to Jorge Jesus at several clubs.

 Playing career

 Born in Setúbal, de Deus spent several years associated to local Vitória Futebol Clube, joining its youth system at the age of 15 and making his senior debut in 1995.

 During his nine-year senior career, he never competed in higher than the second tier, and represented C.D.
 Beja, Seixal FC, Lusitano G.C. and F.C.
 Barreirense, before retiring with his first club Vitória at the end of the 2003–04 season, at only 27.